Laminar-2/dispel4py-client/README.md

 ```
 (laminar) run <workflow name or id>
 ```
+Optional flags
+- -i <input> for providing the workflow with input
+- -r <resource> for providing a resource to send with the request
+- --rawinput parses input as a string rather than a python object
+- --verbose prints program output
 There are a couple of optional flags including `-i <input>` which provides the workflow with input and `--rawinput` which parses the input as a raw string rather than attempting to parse it as a python object